 There is also a vaguely similar pattern of rhythm running through the text.
 The lines do not conform to a single pattern of meter but the majority of them are around nine-twelve syllables long.
 There are those of course which break this rule considerably, such as lines twelve and twenty.

 A reader should also take note of the literary techniques used by Plath in the text of the poem.
 First, a reader will notice that the mood is quite dark.
-The speaker is airing all of her griefs and desiring the benefits of her death.
-These factors of the poem are emphasized through the nighttime setting, under a sky of watching stars and made more relatable by the personification of the plants.
-You can read the full poem here.
+The speaker is airing all of her grief and desiring the benefits of her death.
+These factors of the poem are emphasized through the nighttime setting, under a sky of watching stars, and made more relatable by the personification of the plants.

 Summary of I am Vertical